-To address identified local housing needs, and provide a balanced mix of new homes, in a planned, well-designed and sustainable manner, as outlined by strategic policies within the adopted Plan for Stafford Borough, and supporting evidence such as the 'Stone Rural Hub Town Profile'.
-The Local Plan (Plan for Stafford Borough), identifies in the development strategy for Stone Policy Stone 1; "provides 1,000 new homes over the plan period, including a higher proportion of smaller dwellings (semi-detached and terraced) and affordable homes."

-Paragraph 84 in the Plan for Stafford Borough states that: "In terms of housing type, Stone and its environs has a significant oversupply of detached properties to the detriment of mid sized units such as semi-detached properties and terraced housing.
+- 28.6 Policy H1 is intended to address identified local housing needs, and provide a balanced mix of new homes, in a planned, well designed and sustainable manner, as outlined by strategic policies within the adopted Plan for Stafford Borough, and supporting evidence such as the 'Stone Rural Hub Town Profile'.
+The Local Plan (Plan for Stafford Borough), in the development strategy for Stone Policy Stone 1, "provides 1,000 new homes over the plan period, including a higher proportion of smaller dwellings (semi-detached and terraced) and affordable homes." - 28.7 Paragraph 84 in the Plan for Stafford Borough states that: "In terms of housing type, Stone and its environs has a significant oversupply of detached properties to the detriment of mid sized units such as semi-detached properties and terraced housing.
 There is also a pressing need for more affordable housing to meet current and future demand.
-The tenure is similar to Stafford Town with the majority being owner occupiers.
 Analysis of the population information for Stone shows that the over 65 year olds will increasingly be a significant group.
 However, an element of family housing will still be required to provide for local needs.
 Increasing and enhancing the provision of educational, health and community facilities will support increased housing growth including for the elderly population."